ShelvinZhang/AlphaCryo4D/README.md

 Scripts running order:
 1. (optional) relion_star_handler --split (and name the output files as batch1.star, batch2.star, ...)
-2. bootstrap.py (n<=52 is the total number of subsets; g is the number of subsets in each group and better be odd)
+2. bootstrap.py (n<=52 is the total number of subsets; g is the number of subsets in each group and better be odd.)
 3. relion_refine --skip_align (so as to create multiple 3D classes)
 4. (optional) Do reconstruction and apply a specific mask for each 3D class (not necessary if only use the landscape for classification).
 5. link.sh
 6. run_prepare.py
-7. run_resnet.py (Before running, change values of -e and -v based on the size of your 3D class dataset)
+7. run_resnet.py (Before running, change values of -e and -v based on the size of your 3D class dataset.)
 8. run_predict.py
 9. tsne_prepare.py
 10. tsne_rd.py (to get a basic conformational distribution plotted as tsne.png)
 11. enumerate.sh
-12. landscape.py (Before running, change --range according to tsne.png)
+12. landscape.py (Before running, change --range according to tsne.png.)
 13. Create a text file with maps' index filled in each line, which are selected inside a specified area of the landscape.
 14. vote_prepare.sh "the text file"
 15. vote.sh (th is the voting threshold, which is (g+1)/2 as recommended.
-Finally you can get the post_vote.star for further analysis)
+Finally you can get the post_vote.star for further analysis.)

 ==================================================